 Lakedale offers 16 canvas cabins.
 One is the Bunkhouse which offers 2 queen sized beds in it and are pitched side by side – perfect for two couples.
 One is a duplex; two ‘normal’ sized canvas tents side by side, good for families and the rest scattered around the camp ground.

-…that’s not all!
-Lakedale also has a Canvas Cottage: a big canvas cabin complete with chandelier, fireplace, king sized bed, couch, electricity AND your own bathroom!
-Lakedale are introducing more of these in 2016.
+That’s not all!
+Lakedale also has a Canvas Cottage: a big canvas cabin complete with chandelier, fireplace, king sized bed, couch, electricity AND your own bathroom.

 It sounded lovely, but to be honest, I wanted the camping experience without sleeping on the floor or any electricity, so a canvas cabin suited me just fine.
 9pm rolled around and I happily tucked myself up in bed, all snug.
 And then after a cloudless day, I heard a pitter patter of rain drops.